JFrederico2022/2025.2_Unicamp_Classes_PVlib/README.md

 The course is part of the postgraduate program (Masters and Doctorate) of FEEC-UNICAMP.
 This is the 2025 version of the repository which may be updated.

-Collaborating Students: Mr. João Frederico
+Collaborating Students: Msc.
+João Frederico

 ## We are Members of LESF-MV: